-The fast track is the normal track for cases broadly falling into the £5,000 to £15,000 bracket, and which can be disposed of by a trial which will not exceed a day.
+The fast track is the normal track for cases falling into the £5,000 to £25,000 bracket, and which can be dealt with by a trial which will not exceed a day.
 The following cases will normally be allocated to the fast track:

 - Personal injuries cases with a financial value between £5,000 and £15,000;

 - Personal injuries cases with an overall value under £5,000, but where the damages for pain, suffering and loss of amenity are likely to exceed £1,000;